pyankitpoddar/Business-Insights-360-of-Brand-Hardware/README.md

 # Business-Insights-360-of-Brand-Hardware
 [Link to Interactive dashboard](https://app.powerbi.com/view?r=eyJrIjoiNTMzNjlmMjQtMDRhOS00ZmNkLWJjY2QtY2RkNzA1MmVmMjgyIiwidCI6ImFjZjRkYzIxLTAxYmUtNDlmNS1iN2UxLWFlMzYwOWJiZWJjNSJ9&pageName=6809e0b038c812e809ee)

-AtliQ Hardware, a rapidly expanding company, has embraced PowerBi as a powerful tool for data analytics, positioning itself for a competitive edge and well-informed decision-making.
+Brand Hardware, a rapidly expanding company, has embraced PowerBi as a powerful tool for data analytics, positioning itself for a competitive edge and well-informed decision-making.
 This ambitious project aims to illuminate various aspects, including finance, sales, marketing, and the supply chain.

-I, Manisha Deepshikha Patra, took the lead on this initiative, drawing from my training in the Codebasics PowerBi Course, and harnessed an array of tools and techniques:

 *Technology Stack:*
 - SQL